ServSafe Manager Study Guide for the ServSafe

 Concentration

 The mix of chemical sanitizer to water is crucial.
-Too little and it’s too weak, too much and it’s too strong, making it unsafe and possibly leaving an aftertaste, or causing corrosion on metal items.
 Concentration is measured in parts per million (ppm).
 A test kit is used to measure strength, and the kit should be made for the sanitizer you’re testing.
-Make sure kits are available to all staff at all times.
-Change the sanitizer solution once the water gets dirty or low.
+You must check concentration frequently as the chemical can be “used up” by food debris or evaporation.
+Change the sanitizer solution once the water gets dirty or the concentration falls below the manufacturer’s requirement.

 Surfaces

 All surfaces should be cleaned, but food contact surfaces must be cleaned, rinsed, and sanitized.
-Clean and sanitize food contact surfaces: after they’re used, before changing ingredients (e.g., between the prep of raw chicken and lettuce), after preparing different raw TCS foods (e.g., between the prep of melons and kale), any time you’re interrupted and something may have become contaminated, and after four hours of constant use.
+Clean and sanitize food contact surfaces: after they’re used, before changing ingredients, after preparing different raw TCS foods (e.g., between melons and kale), any time you’re interrupted, and after four hours of constant use.
+If a surface is in constant use with non-TCS foods, the cleaning frequency may be different, but for TCS foods, the four-hour rule is absolute.

 Food Contact